 Good news, though.
 The kiosk is now undergoing reconstruction/repair.
 It was slightly damaged by the earthquake last October 15.

-All in all, I can say that the typhoon wasn’t a supertyphoon at all.
+All in all, I can say that the typhoon wasn’t a super typhoon at all.
+At least in Cebu City, that is.
 The damages in Cebu City were very minor.
 And our house survived!
+Thank God!

 Strong winds knocked over this delivery van in Bogo City.